 Step 1: Dream Journals

-The following is a small portion from the end of one of my non-lucid dreams.
-The sentence that is written were actually the words of an unseen person who was narrating my dream.
+The following is a small portion from the end of one of my dreams.
+The following sentence is a word-for-word quote spoken by an unseen person who was narrating.

 "Richard, which usually meant Richard III, which was followed by the swarm of bees that my mother refused to believe weren’t real even though she wound up in the hospital last time."